rbind/pengliu/content/home/about.md

 # Biography

-Peng Liu is an associate professor in the [Department of Statistics](https://www.stat.iastate.edu/), [Iowa State University](https://www.iastate.edu/).
+Peng Liu is an professor in the [Department of Statistics](https://www.stat.iastate.edu/), [Iowa State University](https://www.iastate.edu/).
 She is also an associate editor of [BMC bioinformatics](https://bmcbioinformatics.biomedcentral.com/) since January 2012 and active member in [American Statistical Association](https://www.amstat.org/) and [International Chinese Statistical Association](http://www.icsa.org/icsa/).